wallacebrf/Synology-SMART-test-scheduler/README.md

 # SMART-test-scheduler
-Scheduler of SMART tests on Synology NAS and and Non-synolofy systems like TrueNAS.
+Scheduler of SMART tests on Synology NAS and and Non-Synology systems like TrueNAS.
 Currently running on 25.04.2.4 without issues.

 <div id="top"></div>
 <!--